wacncontent/CustomizeTool/addCommentOutput/articles/search/search-get-started-management-api.md

 5. Enter a name, such as "Azure-Search-Manager".

 6. Choose **Native client application** for application type.
-This is correct for the sample application; it happens to be a Windows client (console) application, not a web application.
+This is correct for the sample application; it happens to be a Windows client (console) application, not a web <!-- deleted by customization site --><!-- keep by customization: begin --> application <!-- keep by customization: end -->.

      ![][7]